World bible console

 • match canon

-This is what "in canon" looks like.
+This is what “in canon” actually looks like.

 NPC · Quest-giver